iblazhko/cqrs-fsharp/doc/functional-core-imperative-shell.md

 * Input triggers.
-Here we take inputs from either API calls or incoming messages, and call Application layer (as described above) that follows functional style, but directly uses Ports for communicating with external services (mainly EventStore and Projections Store).
+Here we take inputs from either API calls or incoming messages, and call Application layer (as described above) that follows functional style, but directly uses Ports for communicating with external services (mainly *EventStore Port* and *Projections Store Port*).
   Code in the imperative shell itself can mix imperative and functional styles.
   * API calls are handled by ASP.NET Core, with a bit of help from `FSharp.MinimalApi` library to simplify endpoints registration.
-    API can send commands using Message Bus Port, or query view models using ProjectionStore Port
+    API can send commands using *MessageBus Port*, or query view models using *ProjectionStore Port*
   * Messages are handled using MassTransit, and we define MassTransit-specific message consumers that unwrap MassTransit consume context and pass on DTO into a generic Application of Projection DTO handler.